 Preparing for the First Menstruation

 Is it time to talk to your daughter about menstruation?
-Maybe she’s heard something about it from her friends at school and has begun asking questions.
-Or perhaps she is showing the first signs of puberty and you have the feeling that her period is right around the corner.
-It’s important to have this discussion early, before your daughter’s first period arrives.
+Has she heard something about it from her friends at school?
+Is she asking questions?
+Maybe she is showing the first signs of puberty.
+It is important to talk early—before your daughter’s first period arrives.

 Your Daughter’s Period

-On average, girls have their first period at age 12, but it can begin anytime between the ages of 8-15.
+On average, girls have their first period at age 12.
+However, periods can begin anytime between the ages of 8 to 15.

 Talking to Your Daughter

-You could begin—if you’re a woman—by sharing the story of your first period.
+If you are a woman, share the story of your first period.
 Tell your daughter when it happened, where you were, and how you felt at the time.
-An alternative starting point is to ask your daughter what she has already heard about puberty and menstruation.
+Or, you could ask your daughter what she has heard about puberty and menstruation.

-After you have broken the ice, give your daughter some basic knowledge.
+Next, give your daughter some basic knowledge.
 Explain why women get periods.
-Rather than describing the complicated hormonal changes that occur, try to keep it simple.
-Explain that it is part of the menstrual cycle, which helps a woman’s body prepare for pregnancy.
-It is your daughter’s first major milestone in her journey toward womanhood.
+You do not need to talk about hormones.
+Keep it simple.
+Explain that periods are part of the menstrual cycle.
+It helps a woman’s body prepare for pregnancy.

-Tell your daughter to alert you if she experiences any of the following:
+Tell your daughter to let you know if she:

-To prevent TSS, avoid using highly absorbant tampons.
-To reduce the risk of getting TSS, change tampons frequently and do not use them on a regular basis.
-If your daughter feels sick after using a tampon, has a fever, headache, or is vomiting, get her to an emergency room right away.
+To prevent TSS, do not use highly absorbent tampons.
+To reduce the risk of getting TSS, change tampons often.
+Do not use tampons on a regular basis.
+Get medical help right away if your daughter feels sick after using a tampon.
+Symptom of TSS include a fever, headache, or vomiting.
 TSS develops quickly and can be fatal.